cowniflow/TLM/README.md

 ### parameter

 The folder stores txt files of parameter timeseries as well as the file clim_param_func.py, that can be created via parameterization.py.
-The pythong script contains functions and parameter describing the relationship between stochastic parameter (drift, volatility, formation rate, abrupt draianage rate) and a cliamte variable (e.g. thaw degree days).
+The python script contains functions and parameter describing the relationship between stochastic parameter (drift, volatility, formation rate, abrupt draianage rate) and a cliamte variable (e.g. thaw degree days).
 It can be imported into model.py as a module.

 ### forcing